 Join us at our free, non-competitive jazz clinic for middle and high school bands and individual students.
-Jazz band directors and students will learn from professional clinicians who emphasize individual creativity, team spirit and real-world experience.
+February 3, 2024 — details coming soon!

 Join Jeff Rupert for three days of jazz jams, improv and education at our Summer Jazz Clinic.
 You’ll learn how to play improv better and develop an awareness of pertinent recordings and improvisational concepts in jazz.

 In this four-part series, Dr. Gomez expands student interest in jazz and music overall.
 The class focuses upon jazz to generate an increased interest level of participating students as well as attract new students to music programs.

 Learn in areas including sight reading, preparing for the music industry and career tools.